joaquingatica/nix-darwin/README.md

 ### Updating Secrets

-To update secrets, run `sops <path>/secrets.yaml` to open the secrets file in unencrypted edit mode, and just save after updating.
-For example, `sops home/joaquin/Joaquins-MacBook-Pro-14/secrets.yaml`.
+To update secrets, run `sops <path>` to open the secrets file in unencrypted edit mode, and just save after updating.
+Helper `make` commands were added for ease of use.
+For example, `make sops-secrets`.

 If the file doesn't exist, it will be created.
 Make sure that a valid path regex exists in the `.sops.yaml` file for the new file.